Pgamboan/Proyecto-FIS/bitacoraFIS.md

 ### Meeting 16 - Elaboration of the project calendar.
 Date: Tuesday, Novemeber 2nd, 2021.(17:00)
-* Description: Presentation and we finalized the contribution tracker.
+* Description: We all agreed on the dates to move forward with the project and have the meetings.
 * Activities:
     * Pablo Gamboa -
     * Jose Chi -